dk307/HSPI_HomeKitControllerLite/README.md

 ## Features

 * Pair and unpair IP based homekit devices
 * Supports setting values in homekit devices via homeseer devices.
-* Listens to the events in the homekit devices and updates the corresonding homeseer devices.
+* Listens to the events in the homekit devices and updates the corresponding homeseer devices & features.
-* Few custom icons from icon8 for some characteristics

-## Tested
+## Tested With
 * Ecobee Thermostat
 * Philips Hue
 * Various open source homekit servers.